cdgphysics/spotr_backend/README.md

 3. uv sync (installs packages in the virutal env and generates the lock file)
 4. source .venv/bin/activate
 5. You're ready to run the app!
+6. When done, run deactivate in the terminal

 If you don't want to go through uv (Ie: you're running everything via pip) then install all dependencies
 with: pip install -r requirements.txt